Leoat12/toread-cli/README.md

 # ToRead CLI

-## A CLI to save and organize your development (and others) readings!
+## A CLI application to save and organize your development (and others) readings!

-**The project is still under development and any help is welcome!**
+> **The project is still under development and any help is welcome!**

 ---